Ear, Nose and Throat (ENT)

 - Removal of tonsils and adenoids: The surgeon removes the tonsils (located at the back of the throat) and adenoids (located at the back of the nose) using surgical instruments or electrocautery.

-- Hemostasis: Bleeding is controlled using pressure, cautery, or other techniques.
+- Surgeons control bleeding using pressure, cautery, or other hemostatic techniques.

 - Closure: The surgical sites are left to heal naturally without sutures.